lguy/course-microbial-genomics/episodes/snps-phylogeny.Rmd

 ## Getting missing data

-If you don't have all the trimmed reads, you can download them (will take a while, *dont't do it if you have the reads*):
+If you don't have all the trimmed reads, extract them from the archive in the `data` folder, using `tar`. `tar` is a program to take multiple files, including their folder structure and put them in a single `tar` "ball".
+Often the tarballs are compressed with `gzip`.

+`tar` and `gzip` are computationally intensive and require you to start an interactive session.

 ```bash
 interactive -A uppmax2025-3-4 -M snowy -t 04:00:00